jsindorf/jsindorf.github.io/_pages/graduate/grad_projects.md

   - image_path: /_pages/graduate/EEE598LB/tprb.PNG
     alt: "placeholder image 2"
     #title: "EEE598 LB title"
     excerpt: 'This work proposes a potential way to apply filters to reduce the motion artifacts of a photoplethysmogram (PPG) while also creating some sensor  system energy savings.
-Through a Partial Observable Markov Decision Process (POMDP) framework and a Point Based Value Iteration (PBVI) algorithm, optimal actions can be selected to either observe an accelerometer data for activity recognition, or choose to apply a noise reducing filter.
+Through a Partial Observable Markov Decision Process (POMDP) framework and a Point Based Value Iteration (PBVI) algorithm, optimal actions can be selected to either observe accelerometer data for activity recognition, or choose to apply a noise reducing filter.
 This project is a theoretical appraoch and verifies that through the described methods, it would be possible to achieve energy savings and signal noise reduction while maintaining a high state prediction accuracy. <br>
     Course: EEE598: Learning Based Sequential Decision Making (Fall 2021)  <br><br>
     Keywords: Matlab, Partially Observable Markov Decision Process (POMDP), Markov Chains <br><br>
     [Return to top](/grad_projects/#introduction)'